 Back in October, sentiment was in the dirt and the S&P 500 sliced through key support, raising fears of a double dip recession and a retest of the 2009 low.
+This is why you need to know Investments To Combat Inflation.

 What happened next was truly spectacular.
 On October 5, the market gapped down at the open, but quickly found buyers, leading not only to a one-day rally, but the best market trend of 2012.
 This is when we saw golds killer buy signal.